D-V-Borodin/AMDPolicyDoc/PolicyMainDoc.md

 8. Juri Romazanov, Forschungszentrum Jülich GmbH, Germany
 9. Dr. Kalle Heinola, IAEA, Austria

-It should be noted, that among those researches are are the director of ADAS (https://www.adas.ac.uk/), principal developers of SOLPS-ITER [(https://www.iter.org/](https://www.iter.org/node/20687/iter-unveils-new-tool-plasma-edge-modelling-solps-iter), ERO2.0, EIRENE (https://www.eirene.de/) and YACORA (https://www.yacora.de/), representative of MCCC data production (https://www.mccc-db.org/), long-term leader of EUROfusion AMNS activity so as the IAEA A&M Data Unit Head.
+It should be noted, that among those researches are are the director of ADAS (https://www.adas.ac.uk/), principal developers of SOLPS-ITER ([ITER press release](https://www.iter.org/node20687/iter-unveils-new-tool-plasma-edge-modelling-solps-iter)), ERO2.0, EIRENE ([EIRENE webpage](https://www.eirene.de/)) and YACORA ([YACORA online](https://www.yacora.de/)), representative of MCCC data production ([MCCC DB](https://www.mccc-db.org/)), long-term leader of EUROfusion AMNS activity so as the IAEA A&M Data Unit Head.
 Thus this intitiative group (involving indirectly also further colleagues) covers by the expertise the data production, maintainence (databases) and utilisation in fusion modelling.
 However, this group is absolute open for further extention by any relevant expert who shares the general view and is willing to contribute.

 ## 3. Purpose of this document